anandraja13/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-#**Traffic Sign Recognition**

-Train and test a traffic sign recognition algorithm.

----

-**Build a Traffic Sign Recognition Project**
+# Traffic Sign Recognition

-The goals / steps of this project are the following:
+This is a project submission for Term 1 of the Udacity Self-Driving Car Engineer Nanodegree program.
+The goal of the project is to build a traffic sign classifier.

+The traffic sign classifier was built in the following steps:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

 [//]: # (Image References)